wasmCloud/examples/crypto/signature-demo.md

 - [ ] "Define Link", Actor:sign, Provider:KeyValue:Hashicorp Vault, Contract: `wasmcloud:keyvalue`, Values: `mount=kv,token=****`  (replace `****` with the value of your root token in $HOME/.vault-token)
 - [ ] "Define Link", Actor:verify, Provider:KeyValue:Hashicorp Vault, Contract: `wasmcloud:keyvalue`, Values: `mount=kv,token=****`  (replace `****` with the value of your root token in $HOME/.vault-token)

+### For further exploration ...

+:small_blue_diamond: When using the kv-vault provider, the optional `mount` parameter of the LinkDefinition defines the key namespace.
+Since the sign and verify actors use different link definitions, with different mount parameters and key paths, the access policies can be configured separately.

 :small_blue_diamond: Although the actors are also linked with the logging provider and numbergen provider, we don't need to explicitly create links.
 If an actor is signed with claims for a builtin capability (`wasmcloud:builtin:login` or `wasmcloud:builtin:numbergen`), it is automatically linked when it's started.
 The capability claims attached to the compiled WASM module are determined by the `claims` setting in `wasmcloud.toml`.
 You can view claims on a signed module (with name ending in `_s.wasm`) with `wash claims inspect FILE_s.wasm`.